ioBroker/ioBroker.vis/README.md

 You can use *any* javascript functions.
 Arguments must be defined with ':', if not, it will be interpreted as formula.

 Take care about types.
-All of them defined as strings.
+All of them are defined as strings.
 To be sure, that value will be treated as number use parseFloat function.

 ```
 Hypotenuse of {height} and {width} = {h:height;w:width;Math.max(20, Math.sqrt(Math.pow(parseFloat(h), 2) + Math.pow(parseFloat(w), 2)))}
 ```

 ### Special bindings
-There are a number different internal bindings to provide additional information in views:
+There are a number of different internal bindings to provide additional information in views:
 * `username` - shows logged-in user
 * `view` - name of actual view
 * `wname` - widget name